xuzzhan/xuzzhan.github.io/_pages/about.md

     btn_class: "btn--inverse"
 ---

-Hi, my name is Xu Zihan, and I am currently an MPhil student at Tongji University.
+Hi, I am xuzzhan.
+I am currently an MPhil student at Tongji University, and the expected graduation date is June 2024.
+This website is primarily used to share my research work and study notes.

+In my previous work, my research primarily focused on urban network resilience and spatio-temporal modeling, integrating methods from machine learning and statistics.

+As a researcher with a background in urban planning, I am dedicated to uncovering the underlying patterns within spatio-temporal big data and applying them to inform urban development policies.
+If you are interested in my experience, feel free to contact me via email at [xuzzhan@gmail.com](mailto:xuzzhan@gmail.com).

 ## Research interests

+- Urban complexity and modeling
-- Urban Networks Modelling and Urban Resilience
+- Urban network resilience and optimization
-- Urban Mobility and Accessibility
+- Urban mobility and accessibility

 ## Education
 - *2022 – present*, *M.Phil.* in Urban and Rural Planning, Tongji University, Shanghai, China.